-A lot of people in our community are looking at switching from a traditional carry — at or behind the hip — to a centerline carry, popularly known as the appendix carry position.
-For a right-handed person, that puts the grip where the appendix is, while for a left-handed person, the grip is on the other side of center, hence this is called centerline carry.
+A lot of people in our community are interested in switching from a traditional carry (at or behind the hip) to a centerline carry, popularly known as the appendix carry position.
+For a right-handed person, that puts the grip where the appendix is.
+For a left-handed person, the grip is on the other side of center, which is why it is called centerline carry.

 Shooters wonder how they can learn to present the firearm from the appendix carry position safely while out on the range in the middle of a concealed carry training class.
 The answer is to think about how you originally learned to present the handgun.
 Most people do not start off deep cover, inside the waistband with a concealed subcompact gun.
 They start with an outside the waistband holster and a full-size gun.
 Master that and then apply those skills to inside the waistband and/or smaller guns.

 Use the same method for learning appendix carry: start with a full-size gun in an outside the waistband holster.
 Practice presentation that way first.